 The GSB Foundation would welcome an opportunity to discuss with you how a legacy gift might benefit future generations of GSB students and how you may wish your legacy to be appropriately recognized.
-To arrange for a meeting to discuss this matter in strictest confidence, please email Peter Wingrove, Managing Director of the GSB Foundation.
+To arrange for a meeting to discuss this matter in strictest confidence, please email Linda Fasham of the GSB Foundation.

 What is a bequest?

 A bequest is a specific provision in your Will directing some of the assets in your estate to a specific recipient, like the GSB Foundation.
 Bequests are also known as ‘planned’ or ‘deferred’ gifts.
 The advantage of giving this way to the GSB Foundation is that you still have the use of your assets during your lifetime, with the satisfaction of knowing that a part of your estate will support the GSB tradition of world-class education into the future.
 Bequests to the GSB Foundation are exempt from Estate Duty.

 There is great flexibility in making a bequest.
 It may take various forms, for an example:

 - A Residuary Legacy is a percentage of your estate after other bequests have been met,

 - A Pecuniary Legacy is a specific sum of money which could be index-linked,